Highlights

 53

-Now, before we get into the fundamentals of how you can watch 'Tekken' right now, here are some helpful info about the Namco, Crystal Sky Pictures, Warner Bros.
+Here are some helpful extras before you press play about the Namco, Crystal Sky Pictures, Warner Bros.
 Pictures, GAGA Communications, Warner Bros.
 Japan drama flick.
 Tekken starring Jonathan Patrick Foo, Kelly Overton, Cary-Hiroyuki Tagawa, Ian Anthony Dale has a R rating, a runtime of about 1 hr 32 min.
-The movie received a user score of 53/100 on TMDb, which was calculated from reviews from 706 real users.
+The movie received a user score of 53/100 on TMDb, which comes from reviews from 706 real users.

 'Tekken' Release Dates